straightlab/compgenomics_minicourse/2021_edition/01_sherlockConnection.md

 pwd
 ```

 Now let's create a few subfolders to organize our work.
-We want our project directory (the team directory in that case) to look like this
+We want our project directory (the team directory in this case) to look like this
 ```text
 teamStraight
 ├── data